modular/modular/LLCL/docs/index.md

 TO WRITE:

- - Higher level addTask.
+ - Generally use this instead of poking at WorkQueue directly.

+ - addTask, await.
 Parallel for loop, map reduce ...

  - If this gets larger and more detailed, it may make sense to split it out to its own doc.